mochang2/info-sec/info-sec-project/02-form-based-sqlinjection-setup/README.md

 After you create a superuser, when you do select query from sql_db.auth_user, the result would like this:
 ![after create superuser](https://user-images.githubusercontent.com/63287638/120335125-2e6ffa80-c32c-11eb-9901-26c3a42a265f.PNG)
 </br>
-However, it's inconvenient to check the password, so I'll change the password storage method simply.
+However, it's inconvenient to check the password, so I will change the password storage method to simpler one.

 -----------